 Move the Access Point: The first thing to try, and the easiest, is moving the access point around.
 For example, when the signal is weak off the particular side of the AP, examine the structure of the building in that direction.
 Is there a concrete wall or a large metal cabinet or a fridge that is blocking the signal from access point?
 Something like this can be fixed by simply moving the access point further along to the other corner.
 Also moving the AP up from the floor and positioning antennas vertically (in case of moveable antennas) can change the situation to the better.

 Switch Channels: When according to the WiFi heatmap you are getting a decent coverage, but the transmission speed and the connectivity in general fail, let NetSpot check the statistics on your Access Point and the Access Points that are leaking into the measured space.
 If you discover that your AP uses channel 6 just like some other APs leaking into your space, try switching to a less crowded channel 12.
-More useful information on selecting a WiFi channel can be found here.
+Learn more about how to select the best WiFi channel.

 Add in Access Points: If your space is wired for Ethernet, you can always add another Access Point at any cable termination spot to strengthen the signal.

 Add in a Repeater: Most of the time WiFi routers and APs can be set up as WiFi repeaters.
 Repeating a WiFi signal can efficiently boost the range of an existing wireless network.

 A WiFi heatmap is a perfect way to visually assess your wireless network coverage.
 It is detailed with a color spectrum that clearly indicates strong and weak areas of your WiFi.